BGundlach/domain-check/README.md

 A bash script to check which tld's a particular domain is available under.

+###Whois server scraping###
+Added the python script github.com/voronkovich/whoislist to allow updating server list

 ##To Do##

-* Parse domain and whois data to stay current
-* Store values
+Store values
-* * textfile? meh
+* textfile? meh
-* * database? better... maybe send an email containing available domains.
+* database? better... maybe send an email containing available domains.